 Prior to joining TNCPE, Sue held similar positions with the JCPenney Home Office in Dallas, the Children’s Museum of Indianapolis, and the YMCA of the Pike’s Peak Region in Colorado Springs, Colo.
 Sue earned a BA in education from the University of Kentucky.

-Mary Lloyd-Taylor is the office assistant for the Tennessee Center for Performance Excellence.
+Mary Lloyd-Taylor is the program assistant for the Tennessee Center for Performance Excellence.
 She joined the organization in October 2013 and provides day-to- day staff support.

 Mary came to TNCPE after serving as an Income Maintenance Technician for the Dept. of Housing and Human Services in Boulder County, Colorado, where she processed public assistance eligibility cases.
 She also served on the Boulder County Institute of Public Service and P.E.R.L. – People Engaged in Raising Leaders.
-Mary is currently working on her Business Management degree at Western Governors University.
+Mary is currently working on her marketing management degree at Western Governors University.

 Jennifer Orr helps TNCPE develop and implement its communications strategy, including website management, stakeholder outreach, and general messaging.
 Jennifer served as TNCPE's communications manager from 2006 until 2011, when she stepped down to drive organizational excellence within her growing household.
 She returned to TNCPE on a contract basis in 2016.